The person who initially introduced me to social media in 2005 just announced that he is quitting Facebook.

 He is not the first person I know who has expressed that the sugar high of social media has crashed.
 In fact, for the past couple of years, I have been going through my own highs and lows.
 Considering I made social media my career choice I could not just quit.
 Instead, I have been forced to think through what is going on in me, in society, and in business and what I want to do about it.

 During a business meeting a couple of years ago I was asked what my contingency plan was after social media peaked.
-I tried to explain that I was anxiously awaiting for that day to come so we can get down to the real business of social media.
+I tried to explain that I was anxiously waiting for that day to come so we can get down to the real business of social media.

 You see, the creation of social media is very much like the discovery of how to make fire.
 Stay with me here.